naiquevin/blog-src/content/understanding-emacs-pkgs-python.md

 1. [eglot](https://github.com/joaotavora/eglot)
 2. [lsp-mode](https://github.com/emacs-lsp/lsp-mode)

-I have tried both with multiple languages (python, rust and javascript)<a id="footnote-3-ref" href="#footnote-3"><sup>3</sup></a>
+I have tried both with python and rust so far<a id="footnote-3-ref" href="#footnote-3"><sup>3</sup></a> and decided to settle with eglot.
-and decided to settle with eglot, which covers most of my use cases and to me felt faster and actually light weight as advertised.
+It covers most of my use cases and to me felt faster and actually light weight as advertised.
 Additionally, the latest version of emacs 29.1 comes with eglot built-in.

 eglot's documentation lists 4 server implementations for python (there could be more).
 Following the _confusing-names_ tradition, they